 There are no more natural greens than those found in leaves.
 But chlorophyll, a pigment essential to photosynthesis and the greenness of plants, proved hard to fix as a dye.
 Neolithic fashionistas obtained a weak green from birch leaves.
 In Europe, green textiles continued to fall victim to sunlight and washing until the sixteenth century when dyers first dipped material in woad (Isatis tinctoria) for blue and weld (Reseda luteola) for yellow.

 In surveying the old green denizens of my crayon box, I found copper.
-Like the bronze statue of a venerable general, time had cloaked it in verdigris.
+Like the bronze statue of a not-too-venerable general, time had cloaked it in verdigris.
 A deceptive, derivative, all-too-temporal—green.